mschwartz/micro-frontends/README.md

 Using the DOM API encourages the modification/enhancement of built in objects using the prototype of the base class.
 For example, I would like to add Object.prototype.toCSS() method that takes the object and converts it to a styntactically correct string for use in HTML.

+### Downsides

+Conditional/dynamic rendering of components requires deeper knowledge of the components by the renderer.
+This seems to break the spirit of the micro frontend pattern.
+Specifically, the UI for RoboDomo is driven by a JSON configuration and (for example) the types and attributes of tiles for dashboard need to be known by the dashboard renderer.

+Namespacing was a pattern we got rid of along the way, but now becomes important again.
+There are name collisions for CSS, for any global variables, for localStorage keys, and so on.
+Also to be considered is the hash on a URL.

+Localization should be done by a common library, not implemented for every component.

+Expressiveness is the reason why the SPA frameworks are used.
+The DOM API is powerful, but it is more difficult to use in an expressive manner.
+Consider message passing between components being done as CustomEvents vs. plain old callbacks or EventEmitter (callbacks).

+React's JS as CSS implementaiion is clean and nice to use.
+Typing CSS strings is ugly.
+Using something like SASS is even uglier.

+Tooling is much better for JSX.
+Editor plugins, syntax highlighting, etc.  Some do not recognize custom elements at all.